-Elasticsearch is a distributed RESTful search and analytics engine capable of solving a growing number of use cases: application search, security analytics, metrics, logging, etc.
+Elasticsearch and OpenSearch are distributed RESTful search and analytics engines capable of solving a growing number of use cases: application search, security analytics, metrics, logging, etc. OpenSearch is an open-source fork of Elasticsearch.

-API Platform comes natively with the reading support for Elasticsearch.
-It uses internally the official PHP client for Elasticsearch: Elasticsearch-PHP.
+API Platform comes natively with reading support for both Elasticsearch and OpenSearch.
+It uses internally the official PHP clients: Elasticsearch-PHP or OpenSearch-PHP.

-To enable the reading support for Elasticsearch, simply require the Elasticsearch-PHP package using Composer:
+To enable the reading support, require the appropriate PHP client using Composer.

 composer require elasticsearch/elasticsearch:^7.11

-Then, enable it inside the API Platform configuration:
+Then, enable it inside the API Platform configuration, using one of the configurations below:

 # api/config/packages/api_platform.yaml